Got Some Questions?

 A VA is someone who has an administrative/secretarial background who works remotely from their own location using technology to run their business virtually.
 A VA can offer a range of services to clients virtually, depending on her skill set.
 A VA has the potential to earn her own money & as much as she decides she wants to make.
 The benefits to her clients are that they do not need to pay for fringe benefits that they normally would hiring a permanent Executive Assistant that is based in their offices, also they can hire a VA for the amount of hours they require & according to their budget.

 Ideally a Personal Assistant/Administrative background would be good, as potential clients look for a lot of these kinds of services/skills.
 The most sought after services they go for are: email management, calendar management, travel arrangements, social media management etc, but you do not necessarily need to possess all of these skills.
 It depends on what niche you are looking to get into.
-Selecting your niche is something that will be covered in my coaching course.
+Selecting your niche is something that will be covered in my coaching and programs.

 It will take about a month or two to get everything set up (maybe less, depending on what coaching package you decide to go with :)).
 It is good to set yourself goals & dates to get everything done by, so you can hit the ground running.
 It all depends on how much work you put in.
 The sooner the better!